Can you get compensation for delayed flights?

 How to claim these up to €600 in cash that the airline owes you?

-How to do that yourself, and how we can help you with this task?
+How can you do it yourself, and how we can help you with this task?

 First of all, yes, you can do it on your own.
+You can claim flight compensation on your own.
 You can contact the airline you were flying with, and try to get the compensation on your own.
-Be prepared, that mostly it’s a lengthy process.
-See our guide for more tips on how to claim flight compensation on your own.
+But be prepared, that mostly it’s a lengthy process.

 Or, you can always take a shortcut - register your flight with us.